Paula Scher: New Jersey Performing Arts Center

-In 2000, Paula Scher designed an interior design for the New Jersey Performing Arts Center.
-In the design, there are words running along the walls, tubes and balconies reflecting with vast letters that gives a joyful effect to represent the show's performance in the building.
-It was signature and environmental graphics for the Lucent Technologies Center for Arts Education, a school affiliated with NJPAC.
+In 2001, Scher designed environmental graphics and a large-scale typographic mural for the Cathedral House, a historic 1941 rectory building owned by New Jersey Performing Arts Center in Newark, New Jersey.
+The exterior mural design includes words in condensed lettering with black outlines representing programs taught in the building running along the white walls, pipes, and balconies.
+The project became signature environmental graphics for NJPAC.
+In June 2022, NJPAC filed an application with Newark historic preservation commission to demolish the structure.
+At a hearing, architectural historian affiliated with the project testified that painting the brick was “problematic” and the mural diminished integrity of the brick.
+By September 2022, NJPAC reversed the demolition plans and agreed to save the building’s façade including Scher’s mural.

 Achievement First Endeavor Middle School

-For the Achievement First Endeavor Middle School at Clinton Hill, Brooklyn, a charter school for grades 5 through 8, Scher created a program of environmental graphic that helps school interiors to become a better learning environment.
-She created a vibrant space with bold typography font of Rockwell and simple paint to change the life of its students.
-With the help of Rogers Marvel Architects, who designed the school as a refurbishment and expansion of the existing building.
+For the 2010 expansion and renovation of Achievement First Endeavor Middle School, a charter school in Clinton Hill, Brooklyn, Scher and her team at Pentagram designed environmental graphics with bright colors and typography in Rockwell font in order to help school interiors become a better learning environment.
 The design was based on Endeavor's teaching philosophy and a series of motivational slogans used by its teachers.
 Scher enlarged these concepts into super-graphics that help define the interior spaces.
 The graphics appear as an equations form ("Education = Choice", "Education = Freedom") in the hallways and quotations running around the wall of gymnasium and staircase, to encourage students to do better and create a unique environment of their own.